Advantages of EB-5 Regional Center Status

 With the necessary documents prepared by the appropriate experts, Form I-924 can be submitted to the USCIS for approval.
 Once Form I-924 is filed, the USCIS allows the applicant to market their project—but the applicant cannot accept investments until the USCIS approves their I-924 petition.

 Once the USCIS approves Form I-924, the applicant receives USCIS designation as a regional center and can submit EB-5 investors’ I-526 petitions.
 Each Form I-526 must be accompanied by the actual or exemplar project documentation.
 Once an investor’s I-526 is approved, he or she gains conditional permanent resident status.

 2. Manage Projects and Maintain USCIS Compliance

-In order to maintain USCIS compliance, the regional center is required to track its projects’ job creation and annually file Form I-924a, a supplemental compliance document.
+To maintain USCIS compliance, the regional center is required to track its projects’ job creation and annually file Form I-924a, a supplemental compliance document.
 Failure to submit Form I-924a can result in the termination of regional center designation.
 In addition to this USCIS filing, the regional center must complete the proper documentation for the SEC and other agencies that regulate securities at the state and local levels.

 3. Prepare Documentation for EB-5 Visa Applicants’ I-829 Petitions

-For EB-5 investors, the last step in obtaining an EB-5 Visa is submitting Form I-829, Petition by Entrepreneur to Remove Conditions, which allows investors to change their status from conditional permanent resident (granted by Form I-526) to lawful permanent resident.
-This form is filed by each EB-5 investor, but the necessary supporting documentation is provided by the EB-5 Regional Center.
+For EB-5 investors, the last step in obtaining an EB-5 visa is submitting Form I-829, Petition by Entrepreneur to Remove Conditions, which allows investors to change their status from conditional permanent resident (granted by Form I-526) to lawful permanent resident.
+This form is filed by each EB-5 investor, but the necessary supporting documentation is provided by the EB-5 regional center.